J-BarrettPY/InfoSecNotes/readme.md

 -	By default, Everyone is given Allow Read permission.
 If you don’t want everyone to access the folder, remove Everyone and assign additional permissions or add additional people.
 -	After the users and groups have been added with the proper permissions, close all the windows.
 -The registry is the one-stop shop database that stores everything about a system, and its applications.
 -Registry has “hives’:
 -	HKEY_CLASSES_ROOT: Stores information about registered applications, such as file association that tells which default program opens a file with certain extension.
 -	HKEY_CURRENT_USER: Stores settings that are specific to the currently logged-on user.
 When a user logs off, the HKEY_CURRENT_USER is saved to HKEY_USERS.
 -	HKEY_LOCAL_MACHINE: Stores settings that are specific to the local computer.
 -	HKEY_USERS: Contains subkeys corresponding to the HKEY_CURRENT_USER keys for each user profile actively loaded on the machine.
 -	HKEY_CURRENT_CONFIG: Contains information gathered at runtime.
 Information stored in this key is not permanently stored on disk, but rather regenerated at the boot time.

+-Symmetric encryption: Same key is used to encrypt and decrypt the data.
+Examples: DES (Data Encryption Standard), 3DES (Triple DES), and AES (Advanced Encryption Standard).

+-Block ciphers: A block of plaintext with a key becomes a block of cipher text.
+-Stream ciphers: Bit-by-bit encryption.

+-Asymmetric Encryption: One key encrypts, while another key decrypts the data.
+Examples: SSL (Secure Sockets Layer), TLS (Transport Layer Security), PGP (Pretty Good Privacy) -Hash function:
+One-way encryption with no decryption.
+Used to verify passwords.
+-URLs that require an SSL connection start with https: instead of http:
+-Public keys are often used at the beginning of a data transmission.
+Such as an e-commerce website, a public key would be sent by a web server to initiate a transaction.
+-Private keys are often used to decrypt data.
+The private key is often stored on a web server, and only that server can decrypt the data.
+-Secure/Multipurpose Internet Mail Extensions (S/MIME) is the secure version of MIME, used to embed objects within email messages.
+-Pretty Good Privacy (PGP) is a freeware email encryption system that uses symmetrical and asymmetrical encryption.
+Message is encrypted with a public key and a session key.
+Upon receipt, a private key extracts the session key and then both keys decrypt the message.